How to Check Cement Quality Before You Buy: A Practical Guide

 Reject cement immediately if any of the following signs are observed:

-• Hard lumps that do not break easily → indicates moisture exposure and pre-hydration
+• Hard lumps that do not break easily → indicate moisture exposure and pre-hydration

 • Old manufacturing date (typically beyond 3 months) → reduced binding strength